SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/tips_and_examples.md

 ## Troubleshooting

+### Stack won't upgrade

+!!! error
-### Stack won't upgrade because of an error like 'Failed to start: web : Service web must be state=active'
+	'Failed to start: web : Service web must be state=active'

 Sometimes you'll start a stack, and it won't start all of the way because of an error with one of the services in the stack.

 You might try to fix it in the Compose file, and then upgrade the Stack.
 Suppose that upgrade fails with an error like the following:

     nersc:elvis-flask-demo $ rancher up --upgrade
     INFO[0000] Secret db.elvis-flask-demo.mongo-initdb-password already exists